Aguada de Baixo

-Aguada de Baixo was a freguesia ("civil parish") in Águeda Municipality, Aveiro District, Portugal.
-It had an area of 4.7 km2 and in 2011 had a population of 1373.
+Aguada de Baixo is a freguesia ("civil parish") in Águeda Municipality, Aveiro District, Portugal.
+It has an area of 4.7 km2 and in 2011 had a population of 1373.
 In 2013 it was merged with Barrô as part of an administrative reorganization of the territory and formed the União das Freguesias de Barrô e Aguada de Baixo.
+It was restored in 2025.

 Geography

-It was the southernmost freguesia of the municipality, and it bordered the Águeda freguesias of Barrô and Aguada de Cima and the municipalities of Anadia e Oliveira do Bairro.
+It is the southernmost freguesia of the municipality, and it borders the Águeda freguesias of Barrô and Aguada de Cima and the municipalities of Anadia e Oliveira do Bairro.